sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

               insecure: true
 ```

-##### Connecting to an observability backend with TLS
+#### Configure a tracing backend with TLS enabled

 If you require a TLS connection to export trace data, you need to first add the certificate data to a Secret.
+The following snippet demonstrates how you can achieve this:

 > WARNING: Do NOT commit the secret manifest into your Git repository unless you are okay with storing sensitive information in plaintext and your repository is private.